 When you combine yoga with meditation you get the best of both worlds.
 You exercise your body and your mind at the same time.
 And of course, there are very many benefits of meditation too.

 For the best anti-aging yoga for over 60s, combine mindfulness exercises with physical yoga poses and exercise your entire being.

 When starting, try 20 minutes of yoga followed by 20 minutes of meditation.
 In just 40 minutes you will exercise your entire being, ad you will feel great!

-And That’s How You Practice Yoga Over 60
+And That’s How To Practice Yoga As A Senior

 There are so many benefits of yoga for over 60s.